 (2) The court may give such weight as it thinks fit to evidence admitted under subsection (1).

-(3) If a representation is to be admitted in evidence, evidence of the making and content of the affected child’s statement is to be given by any person to whom the affected child made the statement.
+(3) If a representation made by a child is to be admitted in evidence, evidence of the making and content of the representation is to be given by a person who was present when the child made it.

 (4) In this section —